Septuagenarian Aleksander Doba is Kayaking the Atlantic, Again | Canoe & Kayak Magazine

-Seventy-year-old Polish adventurer Aleksander Doba is again at sea, attempting his third Atlantic Crossing in the 23-foot oceangoing kayak he calls Olo.
+Seventy-year-old Polish adventurer Aleksander Doba is again at sea, attempting his third Atlantic crossing in the custom, 23-foot oceangoing kayak he calls Olo.

 There was never any doubt that he would try again.
 This time though, he resolved to launch quietly, waiting for a favorable weather window and avoiding the distraction of a celebrity sendoff.
 Even so, Sandy Hook almost got him again.